 Preliminary results — The projected or anticipated results of an election, usually announced when the majority of districts are reporting.
 These results are not definitive and can change as ballots continue to be processed and counted on or after Election Day.

-Referendum — The legal process of submitting to the voters for their approval or rejection of proposed state or rejection of proposed state of local laws or constitutional amendments.
+Referendum — The legal process of submitting to the voters for their approval or rejection of proposed state proposed state or local laws or constitutional amendments.

 Senate — One of two houses within the federal branch of government called Congress.
 Each state has two senators.